-Quarter Ended March 31, 2006 Compared to the Quarter Ended March 31, 2005
+Quarter Ended September 30, 2006 Compared to the Quarter Ended September 30, 2005

-Revenues increased \$21.7 million to \$48.8 million in the first quarter of 2006, compared to \$27.1 million in the first quarter of 2005.
+Revenues increased \$2.1 million to \$48.6 million in the third quarter of 2006, compared to \$46.5 million in the third quarter of 2005.

-Distribution channels: Net U.S. sales to Hospira in the first quarter of 2006 were \$36.6 million, compared to net sales of \$16.4 million in the first quarter of 2005.
-Net sales of CLAVE Products to Hospira, excluding custom CLAVE I.V. systems were \$12.6 million in the first quarter of 2006, compared to \$12.4 million in the first quarter of 2005.
+Distribution channels: Net U.S. sales to Hospira in the third quarter of 2006 were \$35.2 million, compared to net sales of \$35.7 million in the third quarter of 2005.
+Net sales of CLAVE Products to Hospira, excluding custom CLAVE I.V. systems were \$12.8 million in the third quarter of 2006, compared to \$13.8 million in the third quarter of 2005, on a small downward fluctuation in unit sales mainly due to the timing of shipments during the quarter; shipments of CLAVE products to Hospira have increased on a year-to-date basis.

-Sales to Hospira under the SetSource program approximated \$3.8 million in the first quarter of 2006 compared to \$3.2 million in the first quarter of 2005, an increase of 19%.
+Sales to Hospira under the SetSource program approximated \$3.9 million in the third quarter of 2006 compared to \$3.7 million in the third quarter of 2005, an increase of 4%.
 The SetSource increase is attributed to unit sales increases in the custom set market.
-Sales to Hospira under the MCDA were \$19.2 million or 39% of total revenue in the first quarter of 2006.
-There were no sales in the first quarter of 2005 under the MCDA, which began in May of 2005.
-We expect a significant increase in our sales to Hospira in 2006 from the inclusion of critical care products for a full year, continuing growth in sales of custom I.V. systems and a modest percentage growth in CLAVE and other product sales, although there is no assurance that these expectations will be realized
+Sales to Hospira under the MCDA were \$17.6 million or 36% of total revenue in the third quarter of 2006 compared to \$16.6 million or 36% of total revenue in the third quarter of 2005.
+We expect a significant increase in our sales to Hospira in 2006 from the inclusion of critical care products for a full year, continuing growth in sales of custom I.V. systems and a modest percentage growth in CLAVE and other product sales, although there is no assurance that these expectations will be realized.

-Net sales to independent domestic distributors (including Canada) were \$6.2 million and \$6.0 million in the first quarters of 2006 and 2005, respectively.
+Net sales to independent domestic distributors (including Canada) were \$7.3 million and \$6.7 million in the third quarters of 2006 and 2005, respectively.
+The increase was primarily from increased sales in custom I.V. systems due to increased unit volume.
 We expect that sales to domestic distributors will increase principally from growth in custom I.V. system business, with modest growth in sales of other products, although there is no assurance that these expectations will be realized.

-Net sales to international distributors (excluding Canada) were \$4.3 million in the first quarter of 2006, compared with \$2.6 million in the first quarter of 2005, an increase of 65%.
-Approximately 65% of the increase was attributable to increased sales in Europe and 30% of the increase was from increased sales in Latin America.
-The principal product lines showing increases were custom I.V. systems, which accounted for 62% of the increase and CLAVE, which accounted for 27% of the increase.
-Both increases were due to increased unit volumes.
-We expect significant increases in sales to international distributors across all areas and all principal product lines, although there is no assurance that these expectations will be realized.
+Net sales to international customers (excluding Canada) were \$5.0 million in the third quarter of 2006, compared with \$3.3 million in the third quarter of 2005, an increase of 51%.
+The increase was primarily attributable to a \$1.9 million increase in sales in Europe.
+The principal product lines showing increases were custom I.V. systems, which accounted for 58% of the increase, Punctur-Guard products, which accounted for 24% of the increase and CLAVE, which accounted for 18% of the increase.
+These increases were due to increased unit volumes.
+The Punctur-Guard sales increase was a temporary increase and we do not expect the same level of sales in the future periods.
+We expect significant increases in sales to international customers across all areas and all principal product lines, excluding Punctur-Guard, although there is no assurance that these expectations will be realized.

-Product and other revenue: Net sales of CLAVE Products (excluding custom CLAVE I.V. systems) increased from \$15.7 million in the first quarter of 2005 to \$16.1 million in the first quarter of 2006.
-Sales of CLAVE products and custom I.V. systems including one or more CLAVE connectors combined were \$22.6 million in the first quarter of 2006 compared with \$20.4 million in the first quarter of 2005.
-This increase was due to increased purchases of CLAVE products in all our distribution channels.
+Product and other revenue: Net sales of CLAVE Products (excluding custom CLAVE I.V. systems) decreased from \$17.4 million in the third quarter of 2005 to \$16.6 million in the third quarter of 2006.
+U.S CLAVE sales to Hospira accounted for this decrease, as explained above.
+Sales of CLAVE products and custom I.V. systems including one or more CLAVE connectors combined were \$24.1 million in the third quarter of 2006 compared with \$23.9 million in the third quarter of 2005.